 Yes, the lion looks much the same in each of the drawings despite the playful colors, sizes, and combination of animals.
 I imagine that with time her lions will loosen up and look a bit less like the lion in the book and more unique.
 The important thing is that she is perfectly comfortable drawing lions now, is proud of that fact, and is learning how to connect shapes more fluently to depict images she wants to draw.

-Have you been following along on the Drawing with Kids series?
+Have you been following along on the Drawing for Kids series?

 We’re really enjoying our lessons and progress with the Monart method and Mona Brookes’ Drawing with Children book.
 Many of you have said you picked up the book since I first posted about it.
 And many others have said that you’ve had the book for a while now but were intimidated about starting it with your kids and that this series is making the process more accessible for you.
 I’m so glad!
 I’ll keep sharing our progress here… Feel free to do the lessons alongside us or to pin these posts for later.

-Quick question: Is there anything I can do to make this Drawing with Kids series more helpful for you?
+Quick question: Is there anything I can do to make this Drawing for Kids series more helpful for you?